- Getting started

-Physician disability insurance protects your income in the event that you are no longer able to perform your medical speciality due to injury or illness.
-Also known as disability insurance for doctors and income protection, a physician disability insurance policy typically features a true own-occupation provision.
-(More on that later.)
+Physician disability insurance protects your source income in the event that you are no longer able to perform your medical speciality due to injury or illness.
+Disability insurance for physicians, dentists, and other doctors typically features a true own-occupation definition of disability.

 People need disability insurance because many injuries and illnesses occur away from the job.
 Workers compensation does not cover these conditions.
 Some people rely on Social Security Disability protection.
 But physicians would find the paltry benefits far less than enough to pay their bills and maintain their lifestyles.

 So, what’s the best type of disability insurance for physicians?
 Read on to learn how long-term disability insurance works.